gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` became the world's first "clean" implementation of reentrant synchronization primitives for .NET.
 The word "clean" means that it does not use such unreliable techniques as `System.Diagnostics.StackTrace`.
-Previously, "clean" implementations were considered impossible to achieve due to aforementioned limitations of the `System.AsyncLocal<T>` class.
+Previously, "clean" implementations were considered impossible due to aforementioned limitations of the `System.AsyncLocal<T>` class.

 </details>